alexfernandez/alexfernandez.github.io/permanent/custom/cv-recent.md

 to just under a million requests per second in four years.
 * Successfully competed at an international level both in price and in features.
 * Built a SRE platform that fully automated deployments, server provisioning, monitoring and much more.

+### 2007-08 to 2011-08: Senior Project Engineer at ING Spain

+Technical responsible for mortgages financial cards.

+* Improved stability and scalability of the financial cards processing pipeline.
+* Led a full redesign of the mortgage workflow.

 ## Teaching